My first storytelling event ended in disaster. Or so I thought. But, somehow, everyone loved it. They barely noticed my

 Want someone to remember a key piece of information or to feel inspired to do something?
 Wrap your message around a narrative.
 If you create web content, use stories to make your material more consumable, memorable, digestible.

-Here are nine that can all work well to compel and connect with your readers.
+Here are 9 types of stories you can use to build trust and connection with your readers.

 1. Personal stories

 Also, most readers are curious about your experiences, no matter the niche/industry you’re in.